Frequently Asked Questions

 What happens at Pups & Pals on rainy days?

 Just a little drizzle doesn't bother most of the pups at all!
 They will still be outside playing chase, wrestling around, and possibly splashing in a few mud puddles!
-When it is drizzling, we still stay outside.
+When it is drizzling or light rain we still stay outside.
 When it begins to rain hard, we bring all pups inside and wait it out.
 As soon as the rain stops, we are all back outside for more play time!
 Some pups love the rain, some hate it!
 We cater their experience to them individually.
 If your pup doesn't mind the rain, they are welcome to keep playing their hearts out!
 If they are scared of the rain, they can come inside to get warm and stay dry!
 We do our best to make the most out of rainy days and get the pups as much play time as possible!
+In cases of hours and hours of rain storms, we will do our best to rotate dogs in very small groups or pairs to stretch their legs and play a little inside.
+We can't control the weather, but we do our best to keep the pups in our care happy and comfortable.

 What do I need to bring for Overnight Lodging?

 All you need to bring for overnight lodging is your dog's food!
 We do not provide food for lodging, so you'll need to bring your pup's food in a labeled bag or container.
 Be sure to let us know how many "scoops" or cups to serve when filling out your paperwork at registration.
 You do not need to bring any toys or treats, we have plenty of those!
-And you also do not need to bring blankets, dog beds, or pillows, we have all of that here!
+We request that you do not bring bring blankets, dog beds, or pillows from home as we have all of that here!
+Your pup may love and respect his nice dog bed in the comfort of your home, but all too often we see the anxiety or nervousness of being in a boarding facility result in soiled or destroyed dog beds, chewed up blankets, etc. We request that you leave these items at home.

 How old does my pup have to be before they can start Day Care or Lodging?